What do children's nursing students say about placement fieldwork?

 How Student Voice Analytics helps you

-Student Voice Analytics continuously tracks placement comments and sentiment, with drill-downs by mode, age, ethnicity, disability and subject area.
+Student Voice Analytics tracks placement comments and HE-specific sentiment in one place, with drill-downs by mode, age, ethnicity, disability and subject area.
 You can compare like-for-like across CAH subjects and demographics, segment by site or provider, cohort and year, and generate concise, anonymised summaries for placement partners and programme teams.
-Export-ready outputs support briefing, action planning and evidence for NSS, TEF and internal quality processes.
+That gives you evidence you can use quickly for briefing, action planning and NSS, TEF or internal quality processes.

 Request a walkthrough